wmde/wikibase-rest-api-proposal/SCOPE.md

 Investigations will be carried out to determine if such functionality may make sense to be included as part of the primary entity retrieval / listing endpoint, or if search and lookup should remain a separate topic.

+### Merging Items & Redirects

+A `wbmergeitems` and `wbcreateredirect` equivalent have not been included in the specification.

+These will be investigated in the future and the funcionality will likely be implemented, but perhaps not in a directly comparable way.

 ### Badges

 A `wbavailablebadges` equivalent has not been included in the specification.